jukoor/react-nomad-log/README.md

 1. Clone this repository to your local machine.
 2. Install dependencies using `npm install`.
 3. Set up a Firebase project and configure your Firebase credentials.
+[HOW TO](https://firebase.google.com/docs/web/setup)
 4. Enable Google authentication in your Firebase project.
-5. Update Firebase configuration in `src/firebase/config.js`.
+5. Update Firebase configuration in `src/config/firebaseConfig.tsx`.
-6. Run the application using `npm start`.
+6. Run the application using `npm run dev`.

 ## Contributing